Loading...

 View Evaluation Details

-BioLP-Bench: Biological wet lab protocol troubleshooting capability
+BioLP-Bench: Biological experiment troubleshooting capability

-LAB-Bench-SeqQA: DNA and protein sequence comprehension capability
+LAB-Bench-SeqQA: DNA and protein sequence understanding capability

 LAB-Bench-FigQA: Biological image understanding capability